Coldwater Fall Fair

 2. All artwork is to be the work of the exhibitor.
 The exhibitor must be an amateur artist, not having had any prior solo gallery exposure.

-3. All artwork is to be properly framed or mounted and wired, ready to hang.
-Any work not properly prepared will not be hung or judged.
+3. All artwork is to be framed or mounted and ready to hang.
+Any artwork not able to be hung will not be judged.

-4. Each artist is limited to a maximum of 2 entries.
+4. Each artist is limited to 1 entry per section.

 5. All artwork must have been created within the last year.